AdityaJadhav24/ProctorAI/README.md

 - Create MCQ Exam Feature

 **If you’d like to contribute to any of these areas, feel free to fork the repository and submit a pull request.**

+## 📞 Contact
+Feel free to reach out to me via LinkedIn.[LinkedIn](https://www.linkedin.com/in/adityajadhav24/)

+## 🔖 License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.